 A. Only programs and/or departments participating in the T32 program should be listed in Table 6A.

 A. If the only eligible participating program is your M.D.-Ph.D. program, then just list that information.
 If you sometimes select MSTP candidates from the general medical school program (who then switch to the M.D.-Ph.D. program), then also list that information.

-A. If your students do not self-report their disabilities, then put 0 percent for the number.
+A. If none of your students do not self-report their disabilities, then put 0 percent for the number.

 A. Yes.
 The information on clearly associated students that you include for your May 25 grant application is also required for your RPPR that is due on November 15.

 A. Table 8 Part III should include the students graduating from your institution over the last 5 years that could have been part of the proposed program had it been in place.
 Include only TGE students and students in participating mentors' laboratories in the proposed training program.

 A. A new T32 application is only reporting information for Table 8A Part III, not Parts I and II.

 In Part III (only for new applications and predoctoral renewal/revision applications requesting an expansion to predoctoral support), list sequentially all students graduating from the proposed program in the last 5 years who would have been eligible for appointment, if an NIH or other HHS training or related award were available (in most cases, these will be U.S. citizens or permanent residents).
 For each student, provide the information described in Part I, items 1-3 and 5-8, above.
 Summarize the data from Parts I-III (as applicable) in the Research Training Program Plan, either in the Program Plan Section or the Progress Report Section, as appropriate.